A son’s fight to rebuild a forgotten basketball dynasty under his father’s shadow reveals that true success is measured Beyond Banners™.

 Barrinton Baynes – Digital Curator specializing in archival preservation.

-Hall of Fame coach Tubby Smith shares what it was like to compete against Gwynn Park and why the program earned his respect.
+Hall of Fame coach Tubby Smith recalls competing against Gwynn Park and why the school's basketball legacy earned his respect.

-Historian and author Dr. Ida E. Jones connects Gwynn Park’s rise to the fight for racial equity, linking sports to integration, society, and community.
+Historian Dr. Ida Jones links Gwynn Park’s rise to the fight for racial equity and the power of sport to unite a community.

-ACC legend Randolph Childress reflects on the mentorship at Gwynn Park that helped shape his journey from state champion to first-round NBA draft pick.
+ACC legend Randolph Childress shares how mentorship at Gwynn Park shaped his path from state champion to NBA draft pick.

-Spent over three decades mentoring young athletes in Brandywine, Maryland.
-As co-founder of the Brandywine Recreational Council, he helped shape generations of future Gwynn Park student-athletes.
+For more than three decades, Howard Matthews mentored young athletes in Brandywine.
+As co-founder of the Brandywine Recreational Council, he helped build the community pipeline that fueled Gwynn Park’s legacy.

 I was coached by Steve Matthews.
 I saw the wins and the quiet pride that came with being a Yellow Jacket.
 I watched teammates earn scholarships and make deep tournament runs, but few outside our community noticed.